Age of consent in Oceania: Northern Mariana Islands

-Health and Environmental Services under the Commonwealth’s civil or criminal laws, and the offender is the legal guardian of the person".
+Health and Environmental Services under the Commonwealth's civil or criminal laws, and the offender is the legal guardian of the person".

 Pacific Remote Islands Marine National Monument

-Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Palmyra Atoll and Wake Island, are under the jurisdiction of the US federal government Department of the Interior, as part of the Pacific Remote Islands Marine National Monument.
+Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Palmyra Atoll and Wake Island, are under the jurisdiction of the US federal government Department of the Interior, as part of the Pacific Islands Heritage Marine National Monument.
 As such, all US federal laws regarding age of consent would be applicable.

 Midway Atoll

 Midway Atoll is under the jurisdiction of the US federal government Department of the Interior (administered as a National Wildlife Refuge).
 As such, all US federal laws regarding age of consent would be applicable.

 Vanuatu

 Since 1 January 2007 under the Criminal Consolidation Act 2006, the age of consent on Vanuatu is 15 for heterosexual conduct and 18 for homosexual conduct.
 Article 97 reads: (...)
 (2) No person shall have sexual intercourse with any child under the age of 15 years but of or over the age of 13 years.
 (3) It is no defence to a charge under this section that the child consented or that the person charged believed that the child was of or over the age in question.

 Article 99 reads: No person shall commit any homosexual act with a person of the same sex under 18 years of age, whether or not that person consents.